 Unfortunately, the Soviet plasticine didn’t have the greatest colours (similarly to TV) and was strangely oily, so the characters didn’t usually come out exactly how I planned them… but I was and still am very colour-picky!
 But luckily for drawing, there were now obstacles, since there was a fable lady who often got me colourful pens as gifts.
 I called her my Pen Aunty.
 But at one point I stopped drawing and sculpting with plasticine.
 I guess it was when the teenage era bursted in.
 Nevertheless, the world that had distanced from me within the scale of time, had still quietly and patiently been staying within me all these years, as it later appeared.

 In 2008, my work in the Foreign Ministry brought me to Belgium.
-The captivating world of comics and again – the birthplace of the Smurfs – took me back to memory lane.
+I know it might sound strange at this point, but the more busy part of my day has been actually related to international relations and diplomacy.
+I have BA in law and MA in diplomacy, but the world of art, design and all sorts of creative activity has always been a part of me.
+The captivating world of Belgian comics and again – the birthplace of the Smurfs – took me back to memory lane.
 I finally bought myself again some boxes of plasticine and made my first baby-steps in re-creating Snupsi.
 If you were to witness the first attempt, you would burst into tears of laughter.
 But at one point I got hold of it and really enjoyed the time spent fiddling with that soft material.
 And after stressful working hours, that was such a bliss to escape to another world, the one that I remembered from my childhood.
 The moment, the ultimate spark that made me finally bring that almost forgotten world back into my life was my mother’s problem.
 She had kept the plasticine figures that I made in the 80s on her shelves in the living room.
 One of those was the first Snupsi, a bit beat up as can a plasticine figure, now aged over 30+ years.
 She said “When the kids visit me, they often want to play with your plasticine toy, but I can’t give it to them – it’s just so brittle.
 Can’t you make a small soft plush toy of it, so they could play with that instead?”

 “Well, how hard could it be to make a plush toy?”
 I asked myself and started to find ways how to make that toy.
 And after about less than half a year I had 2500 plush Snupsi toys (I still have quite a bunch of them left).
 Why so much, you might wonder.
 Well, the minimum amount the factory was willing to make was 2500.
 So what I had was a shipping container, full of Snupsis.
 And only then it hit me – Snupsi needs to have a story.
 What is the point of Snupsi, making all the way to a kid’s home and he/she wonders – who is he, where does he come from, who are his friends?